-First of all there are things you can do to increase your fertility naturally, we have more information on increasing female fertility here and increasing male fertility here.
-However, if after trying to conceive for over a year or have a known cause of the infertility, there a range of fertility treatments available depending on your situation.
+First of all, there are things you can do to increase your fertility naturally, we have more information on increasing female fertility here and increasing male fertility here.
+However, if after trying to conceive for over a year or have a known cause of infertility, there is a range of fertility treatments available depending on your situation.

 If you have a hormone imbalance or ovulation issues, there are fertility drugs that can help with this.

 If you suffer from endometriosis, uterine fibroids or uterine scarring, some minimally invasive surgeries can be performed to treat these.